Arghyann/LSTMwithAttention/README.md

-# LSTMwithAttention
+# sentiment analysis
-LSTM with Attention for sentiment analysis
+ a trained LSTM model that predicts the sentiment of a movie review